inmanta/inmanta-core/docs/source/quickstart.rst

 Impera enables developers of a configuration model to make it modular and reusable.
-In this section we create a configuration module that defines how to deploy a LAMP stack with a Drupal site in a two or three tiered deployment.
+In this section we create a configuration module that defines how to deploy a LAMP stack with a Drupal site in a two- or three-tiered deployment.

 Module layout
 -------------
 A configuration module requires a specific layout:

     * The name of the module is determined by the top-level directory.
-In this directory the only required directory is the ``model`` directory with a file called ``_init.cf``.
+Within this module directory, a ``module.yml`` file has to be specified.
-    * What is defined in the ``_init.cf`` file is available in the namespace linked with the name of the module.
+    * The only mandatory subdirectory is the ``model`` directory containing a file called ``_init.cf``.
+What is defined in the ``_init.cf`` file is available in the namespace linked with the name of the module.
 Other files in the model directory create subnamespaces.
-    * The files directory contains files that are deployed verbatim to managed machines
+    * The files directory contains files that are deployed verbatim to managed machines.
     * The templates directory contains templates that use parameters from the configuration model to generate configuration files.
     * Python files in the plugins directory are loaded by the platform and can